Skip to main content

 It is thought that regular consumption of coconut water can help prevent the formation of stones by reducing the number of crystals in urine.
 Coconut water could also possibly prevent crystals from sticking to the kidneys and other parts of the urinary tract.

-7. Healthy Alternative to Sugary Drinks
+7. Healthy alternative to sugary drinks

 The problem with hydrating sports drinks is that they are often loaded with sugar, preservatives, and other additives.
 Some even combine glucose syrup with artificial sweeteners.
-Then there are added stimulants, such as caffeine, to contend with.
+Then, there are added stimulants, such as caffeine, to contend with.

 Coconut water in its natural state contains no chemical additives, and it is sweet enough on its own, so there is no need to add any sweeteners or other artificial ingredients to the water.
 It also contains vitamins and minerals that are needed by the body daily to keep it healthy, and these are often missing in sugary drinks.

-Selective focus of fresh coconut water juice drink in glass with green young coconuts.
+Fresh coconut water juice drink in glass with green young coconuts.

 Image used with permission by copyright holder

+There are many branded forms of coconut water on the market.
+The ones that are best are those that are additive-free and unsweetened.
+Make sure the coconut water you buy is not from concentrate.
 There are brands that ethically source the water and are often also certified as organic.
 Some coconut waters come with pulp, while others are pure water, so it can be similar to picking your perfect orange juice.

 Coconut water and fruit juices such as pineapple and orange juice combine well and help to keep things healthy, especially if the fruit juice is pure and unsweetened.
 Coconut lemonade is also popular and great to drink on a hot summer afternoon!

 Coconut water in its pure form is a healthy alternative to sugary drinks, such as sports hydration formulas.
 It contains no additives and is packed with nutrients and electrolytes that help prevent dehydration.
-Other positives include the fact that coconut water is fat-free and low in sugar and calories.
+Other positives include the fact that coconut water is a fat-free drink and low in sugar and calories.

 Coconut water is an excellent beverage for those who are on a weight loss program because it can help suppress the appetite and speed up metabolism.
 Other possible health benefits attributed to coconut water include the prevention of kidney stones and the promotion of healthy, glowing skin, so try some for yourself today!